-Teachers are continuously assessing the progress of all pupils in their class and use this information to influence subsequent planning, teaching and learning.
-They record these assessments and data regularly using 'Target Tracker'.
+Teachers are continually assessing the progress of all pupils in their class and use this information to influence subsequent planning, teaching and learning.
+They record these assessments and data regularly using a software package called 'SONAR.'
 For some pupils, a more bespoke method of assessment is appropriate, looking at smaller steps of progress.
-This data is reviewed by a range of people including: teachers, subject leaders, the SENCo, the headteacher and the governing body.
+This data is reviewed by a range of people including: teachers, subject leaders, the SENCo, the Headteacher, SLT, and the governing body.

 Teachers also regularly review the individual plans (SAPs) put in place for children with SEND and officially review them 3 times a year to allow outcomes and targets to be refreshed as needed.

-Parents are regularly included in the conversations around their child's progress, including through parents evenings, education programme reviews, reports and informal discussions with teachers and the SENCo.
+Parents are regularly included in the conversations around their child's progress, including through parents evenings, SAP reviews, reports and informal discussions with teachers and the SENCo.